bemisguided/rue-docs/docs/user-guide/injection-patterns.md

 configured in this matter are managed singletons by **rue**.

 ## Service Injection
-The *Service* inject pattern essentially constructs an instance of the dependency by passing injected dependencies via the constructor.
+The *Service Injection* pattern essentially constructs an instance of the dependency by passing injected dependencies via the constructor.

 The following example shows how a *Service* might be defined using the ES6